-- To remove flesh from orange, slice skin from top and bottom of orange to fully expose the flesh.
-Then, while using a cutting board, slice away remaining skin and any white parts (known as the pericarp) to expose only the orange flesh.
-Then, using a sharp knife, cut the wedges out from each section and add to salad.
+- To remove segments from orange, slice skin from top and bottom of orange to fully expose the flesh.
+Then slice away remaining skin and any white parts (known as the pericarp) to expose only the orange flesh.
+Using a sharp knife, cut the wedges out from each section and add to salad.

 - Sprinkle salad with pomegranate seeds - as many as you desire.

-- Then, toss with pomegranate vinaigrette and freshly ground pepper.
+- Toss salad with pomegranate vinaigrette and freshly ground pepper.

 - Divide the salad among individual plates, distributing the orange sections evenly.
-Garnish with the reserved pomegranate seeds.
+Garnish with additional pomegranate seeds, if desired.
 Serve immediately.